Shortcut Docs allows for free form documentation, ideation, and collaboration in an easy-to-use document editor.

-- Stories, Epics, Iterations, and Milestones can be planned, created, and assigned directly from a Doc.
+- Stories, Epics, Iterations, and Objectives can be planned, created, and assigned directly from a Doc.
 No need to hop back and forth.
 Note: the highlighted text will become the respective entity's title.

 - Add a URL to the highlighted text to format it as a hyperlink.

 - Add a comment to the Doc referencing the highlighted text.